backupify/minitest-suite_callbacks/README.md

 minitest-suite_callbacks
 ========================

-before_suite and after_suite callbacks to Minitest
+before_suite and after_suite callbacks for Minitest